Image & Video APIs

 By default, the video player automatically uses the middle image of your video as a poster image (the equivalent of <cloud_name>/video/<type>/<videoID>.jpg).
 You can specify a different public ID and/or image transformations using the posterOptions (data-cld-poster-options) setting.

-Additionally, by default, when the player requests your video, it will automatically request the best format from the default source types (.webm, .ogg, and .mp4).
+Additionally, by default, when the player requests your video, it automatically requests the best format from the default source types (.webm, .ogg, and .mp4).
 If the transformation defined already exists for the requested source type, it's delivered.
 Otherwise, the relevant transformation is transcoded and streamed in real time.
 You can override the default format options using the sourceTypes (data-cld-source-types) setting.

 Configuration precedence